NSW Government property audit for housing

 Homes NSW and Landcom, the government’s developers, have the first choice of these sites for the delivery of social, affordable, essential worker and market housing.

-The identified sites they do not require will be developed into housing with the private sector.
+The identified sites they do not require will be prioritised for divestment to the private sector to deliver market housing.

 All sites identified through the property audit will be subject to agency assessments and local planning approvals, which will determine the final number of homes.